alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_pc_basic_connection_guide.md

 1. Copy files to your computer
 2. Edit them there
 3. Copy the modified files back to overwrite originals
-4. Files can be opened to verify changes have been applied *(see **File Transfer Verifcation** below)*
+4. Files can be opened to verify changes have been applied *(see **File Transfer Verification** below)*

 ⚠️ **Backup Recommendation**: Always create a backup copy of configuration files before editing.

-⚠️ **File Editing Verification**: Always check that edited files have been transfered successfully to the headset.
+⚠️ **File Editing Verification**: Always check that edited files have been transferred successfully to the headset.

 ⚠️ **File Transfer Recommendation**: When sideloading video files, verify the **downloads** folder contains the number of videos you attempted to sideload.